 Drug addiction alone is dangerous in nature.
 More so if it is combined with alcohol addiction.
 There are many risk factors that can be lethal when an addict chose to combine alcohol and drugs.
 Mixing drugs with alcohol can quickly cause serious threat to your health and life.
 People may experience a variety of side effects depending on the type of drugs that is mixed with alcohol.

 Several effects can occur when you mix alcohol and drugs together, including the following:

 - Organ Failure.
 Organs such as the kidneys and liver can sometimes be unable to process the amount of substances that goes into the body especially when drugs and alcohol were combined.
 Organ failure is a risk for every individual who abuses both drugs and alcohol at the same time.
 Although sometimes abusing even one of these substances is enough to cause organ failure.
-The chances of suffering life-threatening side effects increases greatly by mixing two harmful substances.
+The chances of suffering life-threatening side effects increases greatly by mixing drugs with alcohol.

 - Internal Bleeding.
 Prescription drugs like narcotic pain killers can occasionally cause internal bleeding in the gastrointestinal organs such as the stomach on their own.
 If alcohol and narcotics were consumed simultaneously, the internal bleeding may become much worse because alcohol acts as a blood thinner.

 - Heart Complications.
 Drugs alone affect the heart, as well as alcohol when abused.
 Combining the two can trigger the heart to malfunction due to the mixed effects brought on by the two substances.
 Heart attacks, strokes and blood clots are some of the life-threatening effects that may be experienced